 4. Toys (if She Likes Them)

-Recently, Katie asked my mom for another Ken doll.
-She said that the doll would be Captain Picard.
-Katie has rediscovered Barbie dolls, so this means lots of Barbie adventures.
-Kidnapping, magic spells, rescues, and more have taken place in our family room.
+Recently, Katie asked my mom for another boy doll to be Captain Picard from Star Trek.
+Her Barbie dolls play out kidnappings, magic spells, rescues, and more in our family room.
 Now, at least one Star Trek character will join the fun.